zas-nishat/image_splitter/README.md

 pip install pillow
 # How to Use
-Save the script batch_image_splitter.py in a folder on your computer.
+Save the script multiple_image_splitter.py in a folder on your computer for multiple images.

 Open a terminal or command prompt and navigate to the folder containing the script.

 # Run the script with:

-python batch_image_splitter.py
+python multiple_image_splitter.py
-# A window titled "Batch Image Splitter (Auto Save)" will open.
+# A window titled "Image Splitter (Auto Save)" will open.

 Click the Select Folder and Split Images button.